exasol/public-knowledgebase/Database-Features/database-connection-encryption-at-exasol.md

 # Database connection encryption at Exasol

 ### Background

 This article will explain about the details on encryption at Exasol Database.

-It gives you answers for questions like :
+It gives you answers for questions like:

 * Is data transfer through client connection encrypted by default or not?